Sowing Sweet peas

 Close up on a jar of Homesown sweetpeas

-What I know so far about growing sweetpeas has been gathered over the years from books and blogs and listening to friends and experts.
-What I have learned from experience is that growing sweetpeas takes time and more regular attention than most other flowers.
+What I know so far about growing sweet peas has been gathered over the years from books and blogs, trial and error and listening to friends and experts.
+What I have learned from experience is that growing sweet peas takes time and more regular attention than most other flowers.
 But they are worth it.
-A vigorous climbing plant, they need solid supports and then tying in and feeding/watering and very regular cutting.
+A vigorous climbing plant, they need solid supports, then tying in and feeding/watering and very regular cutting.
 Neglect them in their prime and they will soon go over.

 It is January and now is a fine time to start sowing seed which you can continue to do until March.
 Below is a link to a detailed and informative blog which painstakingly records the progress of sweetpeas sown at different times.
 The hard work put into this is generously helpful.
 Take a look at: http://www.pumpkinbeth.com/2015/10/sowing-sweet-peas/

-This month, I am going to try another method described by Matthewman’s Sweetpeas .
+This month, I am going to try another method described by Matthewman’s Sweetpeas.
 (Again, click link to read advice in detail).
-This involves planting around 20 seeds into a small pot, again one inch deep and then pricking them out and potting them – two into a separate corner each small pot before their first leaves unfurl.
-This is appealing in terms of time saved initially and is also a new approach to me and it will be interesting to see how it works.
+This involves planting around 20 seeds into a small 9cm pot, again one inch deep and then pricking them out and potting them ideally before their first true leaves unfurl.
+Plant two seedlings deeply into a small pot – giving each one room to grow in a separate corner.
+This approach is appealing in terms of time and space saved initially and is also new to me; it will be interesting to see how it works.
 Helpful advice and healthy seeds are also supplied by Roger Parsons, a true expert.

 Young sweetpea plant